Originally posted in June, 2022

 Repost November 2022 to gear up for Christmas baking!

-If you follow me on Instagram, you might have seen that I whipped up some quick truffles last week for a mini family reunion we were hosting at our home this weekend.
+you might have seen that I whipped up some quick truffles last week for

 It's basically just pulverizing the cookie, adding enough frosting or cream cheese to hold it together, forming balls and dipping in candy coating.